aimclub/evoguess-ai/docs/source/user_manual/core_modules/limitation.module.rst

 Iteration
 ---------

-Limits the number of algorithm iterations.
+This implementation uses iterations as the selected resource.
+The number of iterations is limited using the **value** parameter.

 .. code-block:: python